 This course explores the many different types of exceptionalities found in young children.
-Topics include speech, language, hearing, and visual impairments, gifted and talented children, mental retardation, and emotional, behavioral, and neurological handicaps.
+Topics include speech, language, hearing, and visual impairments; gifted and talented children; mental retardation; and emotional, behavioral, and neurological handicaps.
 Upon completion, the student should be able to identify appropriate strategies for working with young exceptional children.
+This is a CORE course.